Aru1771/AWS_VPC_Bootcamp/VPC-Key-points.md

 Block ip in every subnet:
 --------------------------

 * if you take vpc cidr :                        10.0.0.0./16

 * in that vpc if i create any subnet like:      10.0.11.0/24 --> subnet 1
 * for the second subnet in the same vpc use --> 10.0.12.0/24.

-* Never reduce the value you have given in the subnet. if you reduce it will overwrite.
+* Never reduce the value you have given in the subnet. if you reduce it will overlap the cidr blocks.

 * Blocked Ip's: